Sumcloud/Portfolio_Applied_Data_Science/README.md

 - Abstract
 - Introduction
-- Methodology (Except Hot Deck and RNN (I only rephrased the RNN and added Correlation part))
+- Methodology (Except for Hot Deck and RNN (I only rephrased the RNN and added Correlation part))
 - Results and discussion
 - Conclusion